 Munch’s paintings are deceptively simple.
 Since the early 1990s, he has shifted from a traditional realism to a linear, graphic style informed by comic books and commercial advertising.
 Bright colors, clearly defined lines, and bold, readable subjects are hallmarks of his current work.
 He eliminates unnecessary details and carefully composes each painting with the landscape as the principal backdrop for an unfolding narrative that often packs the visual punch of a graphic cartoon though with none of the inherent humor.

-The exhibition will include seminal early works such as Blood Rain
+The exhibition includes seminal early works such as Blood Rain

 (1987), which deals with the effect of acid rain on the landscape, and Boundary Issues